rwarbelow/kwk-level-1-week-1-lectures/009_iteration_with_arrays.md

 > 110.91
 ```

+**MINI LAB: using .each to perform common array manipulations**

 **Note:** Sticking with the core iterator `.each`, we have built out some of the most commonly abstracted iteration methods: `map/collect`, `find_all/select`, `reduce/inject`.
 Students may call these by name if they are familiar with them, so be prepared to accurately associate each with its implementation above if needed.